SK-1000/Weathertop2/README.md

 The addition of readings will update the station summary showing the follwing

- - a card which displays the latitude and longitude of the station
+ - a card which displays the latitude and longitude of the station.
- - a card showing the latest weather code (when a code is entered manually this works but doesnt if auto generateed as the codes don't match the codes provided originally in the spec.
-Also, I notied the latest weather code shows on the stationsummary in the station page but not on the dashboard page.)
- - a card showing the temperature celcius fahrenheit, min and max.
-(I spent a lot of time on the trends but I didnt succeed so far.
-The code is in the trends.js in utils.
-My issue always was around the if statement in handlebars and not being able to do and "if equals to" type condition.
-It as the same for all readings below)
+ - a card showing the latest weather code and related icon.
+ - a card showing the temperature celcius fahrenheit, min and max and trend icon.
- - a card showing latest windspeed, wind direction,feels like, max wind speed, min wind speed.
+ - a card showing latest windspeed, wind direction,feels like, max wind speed, min wind speed and trend icon.
- - a card to do latest and min and max pressure
+ - a card to show latest pressure and min and max pressure as well as a trend icon.

- Along with each reading displayed in the list stations view the latest time is generated and also displayed.
+ Along with each reading displayed in the list stations view, the latest time is generated and also displayed.
+The stations are also listed in alphabetical order.

- I have noticed that once a reading is entered, it is displayed on the station summary on the station view but not the dashboard view.

-Manually entered readings can also be deleted.
-Note.
-The automated readings cannot be deleted and I wasnt able to see why.
+ While a manually entered reading can be deleted.
+An automatic reading from the api cannot.
+I was unable to see why.

 I completed this in glitch and imported to github.

-I used mainly the course lectures and labs but used some references online when researching the connection to the api and the trying to figure out how to use helper methods etc.
+I used mainly the course lectures and labs but used some references online when researching the connection to the api and the trying to figure out how to use use conditions in handlebars.